Bshashank81/iac-poc-test-app/README.md

 # If files exist in .git directory, append content
 cp -r -n .git-shared/* .git/
 Replace * with specific file names as needed.

+If git-secrets is not installed on the dev laptop the following message is thrown
+git: 'secrets' is not a git command.
+See 'git --help'.

+For installing git-secrets use the below commands: sudo apt update sudo apt install git-secrets